VedantShelar7/Voice_Assistant/README.md

 * os
 * pyjokes

-Most od the code contains functions and conditional statements
+Most of the code contains functions and conditional statements

 It is very easy to build and quite impressive